HOME / BLOG

 If you’re dealing with acne and stubborn dark spots, it helps to have a clinician-guided plan that keeps treatment effective while minimizing unnecessary irritation.

-Clear Health offers dermatologist-guided acne care (including standard & micro-dose protocols when appropriate), with monitoring and support built into the process, so you’re not guessing what’s safe to combine, when to pause actives, or how to handle side effects.
+Clear Health offers dermatologist-guided acne care (including standard & personalized treatment protocols when appropriate), with monitoring and support built into the process, so you’re not guessing what’s safe to combine, when to pause actives, or how to handle side effects.

 Includes Evaluations + Medications